hibs28/most-active-cookie/readme.md

 #### Installing the JRE
 Running the application has two prerequisites: installing the JRE and configuring Windows environmental variables to know the path to the JRE.

-Step 1.
-Obtain a JDK (java development kit, which includes the JRE) from the official oracle jdks  https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html (at time of writing the newest one is jdk-16.0.1_windows-x64_bin )
+**Step 1.** Obtain a JDK (java development kit, which includes the JRE) from the official Oracle JDKs  https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html (at the time of writing the newest one is jdk-21.0.2 )

-Step 2.
-Check in browser downloads or finder to find the .dmg file and double click it.
+**Step 2.** Check-in browser downloads or finder to find the .dmg file and double-click it.

-Step 3.
-This will display the installion screen.
+**Step 3.** This will display the installation screen.

-Step 4.
-Continue following the steps on the screen and click Install.
+**Step 4.** Continue following the steps on the screen and click Install.

-Step 5.
-This may ask for admin access, please enter the Administration username and password.
+**Step 5.** This may ask for admin access, please enter the Administration username and password.
 A confirmation window will appear once installed

 To confirm if it has been successfully installed you can check two ways: